The Biden administration demands that TikTok be sold, or risk a nationwide ban

 CFIUS' demand that TikTok divest from ByteDance would not solve the data concerns lawmakers have with the app, Oberwetter said.

-"The best way to address concerns about national security is with the transparent, U.S.-based protection of U.S. user data and systems, with robust third-party monitoring, vetting, and verification, which we are already implementing," Oberwetter said.
+"The best way to address concerns about national security is with the transparent, U.S.-based protection of U.S. user data and systems, with robust third-party monitoring, vetting, and verification, which we are already implementing," TikTok spokeswoman Brooke Oberwetter said.

-A spokesperson for the Commerce Department declined to comment.
+A spokesperson for the Treasury Department declined to comment.
 ByteDance has not returned a request for comment.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.